On Boussinesq's equation for water waves: Introduction

 where $u(x,t)$ is a real-valued function and subscripts denote partial derivatives.
 In addition to its relevance in fluid dynamics, equation (\ref{badboussinesq}) describes a range of other physical phenomena, including nonlinear lattice waves in the continuum limit \cite{T1975}, the propagation of ion-sound waves in a uniform isotropic plasma \cite{M1978}, and the dynamics of the anharmonic lattice in the Fermi--Pasta--Ulam (FPU) problem \cite{M1978}.
 Equation (\ref{badboussinesq}) is also known as the ``nonlinear string equation'' \cite{Z1974}.

 In this paper, we establish several results on the Boussinesq equation (\ref{badboussinesq}).
 First, by solving the direct and inverse problems for an associated third-order spectral problem, we develop an Inverse Scattering Transform (IST) approach to the initial value problem.
 The IST approach yields an expression for the solution of the initial value problem for the Boussinesq equation in terms of the solution of a $3 \times 3$-matrix Riemann--Hilbert (RH) problem.
-By establishing a vanishing lemma for this RH problem, we establish a number of existence, uniqueness, and blow-up results for (\ref{badboussinesq}).
+By establishing a vanishing lemma for this RH problem, we obtain existence, uniqueness, and blow-up results for (\ref{badboussinesq}).
 Furthermore, by performing a steepest descent analysis of the RH problem, we arrive at asymptotic formulas for the solution.
+The asymptotic picture that emerges consists, roughly speaking, of two nonlinearly coupled copies of the corresponding picture for the (unidirectional) KdV equation, one copy for right-moving and one for left-moving waves.
+Of particular interest are the sectors which describe the interaction of right and left moving waves, which present qualitatively new phenomena.
 For simplicity, we only consider initial data in the Schwartz class $\mathcal{S}(\R)$, although it will be clear from the arguments that a finite degree of regularity and decay is sufficient.